jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

     AssertionError: Lists differ: ['value1', 'value2', 'value3', 'valueN'] != []

-* the tests pass when I will make the values in the test to make them match the result
+* the tests pass when I make the values in the test to make them match the result

   .. code-block:: python